antmicro/audio-latency-tester/README.md

 Before proceeding further, it is nessesary to connect the [microphone board](https://github.com/antmicro/pdm-microphone-board) to the [audio latency tester board](https://github.com/antmicro/audio-latency-tester-board).
 The microphone board is a small footprint carrier board for a PDM microphone.
 Two of these boards can be joined for a stereo configuration (after configuring two microphone boards for a left and right channel)
 * To select the microphone board's channel populate the resistor in one of two orientations.
-The resulting configuration is marked on the board.

 ![Microphone channel selection](img/microphone-channel-selection.png)